MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

                     \[Text \<String\>\]: Not yet documented
               \[Devices \<IMicrosoftGraphDevice\[\]\>\]:
               \[DirectReports \<IMicrosoftGraphDirectoryObject\[\]\>\]: The users and contacts that report to the user.
-(The users and contacts that have their manager property set to this user.)
+(The users and contacts with their manager property set to this user.)
 Read-only.
 Nullable.
 Supports $expand.
               \[DisplayName \<String\>\]: The name displayed in the address book for the user.
 This value is usually the combination of the user's first name, middle initial, and last name.
-This property is required when a user is created and it cannot be cleared during updates.
+This property is required when a user is created, and it cannot be cleared during updates.
 Maximum length is 256 characters.
 Supports $filter (eq, ne, not , ge, le, in, startsWith, and eq on null values), $orderby, and $search.
               \[Drive \<IMicrosoftGraphDrive\>\]: drive